 MVSD operates under a fiscal year budget cycle beginning July 1 and ending June 30.
 The District’s financial planning covers three areas: Operations & Maintenance (O&M), Facilities Rehabilitation, and Capital Improvements.
 The O&M consist of salaries and benefits, general office expenses, equipment and supplies, repair and maintenance, contractual and professional services, utilities and debt service.
 Revenues include Sewer Service Charges, Ad Valorem Property Taxes, revenues from leases (Cellular Telephone Sites and Billboards), Development related fees (Plan Review, Inspection, Capacity, and Connection fees), and miscellaneous other fees and charges for services provided by the District.
 The District’s Budget is balanced and consistent in our commitment to provide for the long-term continued provision of services to the District’s ratepayers.

-The FY19-20 O&M budget projects revenues of $7.2 million and expenditures of $6.7 million and reflect an 8 percent increase in expenditures from the prior year.
+The FY20-21 O&M budget projects revenues of $7.4 million and expenditures of $7.1 million and reflect a 1 percent increase in expenditures from the prior year.
 Sewer Service Charges and other miscellaneous charges and fees fully support operations and maintenance expenditures.
-In this upcoming fiscal year, a revised rate study may be required to identify resources and determine future funding for capital projects.

 The Capital Outlay Fund is intended to fund infrastructure needs for the District and to fund existing and future capacity needs within the District’s collection, treatment and disposal systems.
-The FY19-20 Capital Outlay Fund budget projects revenues of $0.86 million with proposed budget expenditures of approximately $1.7 million in capital improvements.
+The District’s FY20-21 Capital Outlay Fund budget projects revenues of $116,000 with proposed budget expenditures of approximately $6,810,500 in capital improvements.
 Other capital outlay costs are also identified for funding.
-A transfer of approximately $1.2 million from an Installment Sale Agreement (Loan) for approved projects will supplement expenditures along with a portion of Sewer Service Charges and use of cash reserves.
+A transfer from Fund 3415 of $1,151,835 (proceeds from the 2018 Installment Sale Agreement plus interest earned) is included in the estimated funding for the UV Replacement Projects along with a portion of Sewer Service Charges and use of cash reserves.

 The District’s FY20-21 Sewer Service Charge is $672.84 for Residential units per household per year; Multi-Residential units (Apartments and Mobile Homes) is $539.04 per year.
 Other approved charges and fees can be found on the District Code page under Chapter 7: Fees, Rates and Charges, Section 7.21 – Schedule of Charges and Fees Table.